springernature/frontend-playbook/practices/advertising.md

 # Advertising

-These guidelines are based on ethical, [accessibility](accessibility.md) or performance concerns.
+These guidelines are based on ethical, [accessibility](accessibility.md) and performance recommendations and best practices.

 ## Ethical